Angelina Grimké: Activism

 On May 17, 1838, two days after her marriage, Angelina spoke at a racially integrated abolitionist gathering at the new Pennsylvania Hall in Philadelphia.
-As she spoke, an unruly mob outside of the hall grew more and more aggressive, shouting threats to Angelina and the other attendees.
+As she spoke, an unruly mob outside of the hall grew more and more aggressive, shouting threats at Angelina and the other attendees.
 Rather than stop her speech, Angelina incorporated their interruptions into her speech:Men, brethren and fathers -- mothers, daughters and sisters, what came ye out for to see?
 A reed shaken with the wind?
 Is it curiosity merely, or a deep sympathy with the perishing slave, that has brought this large audience together?
 [A yell from the mob without the building.]
 Those voices without ought to awaken and call out our warmest sympathies.
 Deluded beings! "they know not what they do."
 They know not that they are undermining their own rights and their own happiness, temporal and eternal.
 Do you ask, "what has the North to do with slavery?"
 Hear it -- hear it.
 Those voices without tell us that the spirit of slavery is here, and has been roused to wrath by our abolition speeches and conventions: for surely liberty would not foam and tear herself with rage, because her friends are multiplied daily, and meetings are held in quick succession to set forth her virtues and extend her peaceful kingdom.
 This opposition shows that slavery has done its deadliest work in the hearts of our citizens.
 Rioters outside the building began to throw bricks and stones, breaking the windows of the hall.
-Angelina continued the speech, and after her conclusion, the racially diverse group of abolitionist women left the building arm-in-arm.
-By the next day, Pennsylvania Hall was destroyed by arson.
+Angelina continued the speech, and after her conclusion, the abolitionist women left the building arm-in-arm, a white woman with a Black woman, for the latter's protection.
+Within hours, Pennsylvania Hall was destroyed by arson.
 Angelina was the final speaker in the Hall.

-Angelina's lectures were critical not only of Southern slaveholders, but also of Northerners who tacitly complied with the status quo, by purchasing slave-made products and exploiting slaves through the commercial and economic exchanges they made with slave owners in the South.
+Angelina's lectures were critical not only of Southern slaveholders but also of Northerners who tacitly complied with the status quo, by purchasing slave-made products and exploiting slaves through the commercial and economic exchanges they made with slave owners in the South.
 They were met with a considerable amount of opposition, both because Angelina was a female and because she was an abolitionist.